OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md

 ### Migrating the built-in Octopus NuGet package repository

-If you use the built-in [Octopus NuGet repository](http://docs.octopusdeploy.com/display/OD/Package+repositories) you will need to move the files from your 2.6 server to your 3.x server.
+If you use the built-in [Octopus NuGet repository](http://docs.octopusdeploy.com/display/OD/Package+repositories)Â you will need to move the files from your 2.6 server to your 3.x server.
 The package files are not included as part of the backup.
-In a standard 2.6 install the files can be found under `C:\Octopus\OctopusServer\Repository\Packages` You will need to transfer them to the new server to `C:\Octopus\Packages`Once the files have been copied, you will need to restart the Octopus Server service to re-index the files - The index runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.
+In a standard 2.6 install the files can be found underÂ `C:\Octopus\OctopusServer\Repository\Packages` You will need to transfer them to the new server toÂ `C:\Octopus\Packages`Once the files have been copied, you will need to restart the Octopus Server service to re-index the files - The index runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.

 ### Migrating historical data